-15. In addition, Jimmy was also a full partner in writing the songs for the band.
-He brought ideas for piano, lyrics, guitar riffs and more.
-For example, he wrote 4 of the 10 songs on the album "Avenged Sevenfold", including the ingenious and perfect masterpiece "A Little Piece of Heaven", which Rev wrote alone and also contributed singing, piano and orchestral arrangements.
+15. In addition, Jimmy was also a full partner in writing the songs in the band.
+He brought ideas for piano, lyrics, guitar riffs, and more.
+For example, he wrote 4 of the 10 songs on the album "Avenged Sevenfold", including the ingenious and perfect masterpiece "A Little Piece of Heaven", which Rev wrote alone and also contributed to singing, piano, and orchestral arrangements.

 16. Jimmy noted that over the years he received guitar lessons from Synyster Gates.
 He also knew how to play bass guitar.

 17. He loved the 1990 film "Jacob's Ladder".
 The film would later be the inspiration for the video clip for the song "Nightmare".